nathanzhuang1/Pacman-Game-Enhancements/README.md

 ## Contributions:
 - A classmate helped me to read music clips and to ensure they are working.
-- Another clasmmate helped me set respawn position for ghosts upon losing a life.
+- Another classmate helped me set respawn position for ghosts upon losing a life.
 - My dad helped me to use a hash-map to write the name and score of the user onto a .txt file and to read them.

 ## Major Skills: